yuxuanxc/tp/docs/UserGuide.md

 Welcome to the TrackPad User Guide!

-We at TrackPad know how **difficult and messy** it can get when it comes to keeping track of your travel itineraries and TrackPad is a **fuss-free and easy** app that helps you keep track of all your travel related information.
+We at TrackPad know how **difficult and messy** it can get when it comes to keeping track of your travel itineraries and TrackPad is a **fuss-free** app that helps you keep track of all your travel related information.

 This simple guide provides a **comprehensive** description of the features in TrackPad and also includes a [Getting Started](#3-getting-started-robin) section that helps you get started.